 • Is there a minimum or maximum age that qualifies someone for discrimination?

 • Is it ageism if my employer replaces me with a younger employee if my job has physical requirements?

 • Am I being discriminated against based on my age if I am being forced into retirement because I am over a certain age?

 • Is there a time limit to file against an employer for age discrimination?

-• What kind of proof do I need for proving age discrimination against my employer?
+• What kind of proof do I need for proving a case against my employer?

-• Can my employer retaliate against me if I file a claim stating age discrimination against the business?
+• Can my employer retaliate against me if I file a claim against the business?

 We can help you protect and defend your legal rights against age discrimination in New Jersey.
-Call Castronovo and McKinney, LLC today to receive a free consultation or fill out our confidential form to the right to get immediate help.
+Call NJ Employment Lawyers, LLC today to receive a free consultation or fill out our confidential form to the right to get immediate help.